jeanamarante/catena/README.md

 All JavaScript files should be placed inside the src directory, all of them will be concatenated recursively.
 All projects must have a CLASS.Main module declared as the entry point of the application.

+_You should only declare one module per file. catena will parse all JavaScript files in the src directory individually when deploy argument is used.
+Parsing will fail if more than one module is declared in a file._

 ```
 src
 │   Main.js